LeeMorinUCF/ECP3004S21/demo_18_PP_Ch_13_Sorting/README.md

     return result

 ```
+This code uses ```bisect.insort_left``` to figure out where to put
+each value from the original list into a new list that is
+kept in sorted order.
+It uses binary search to do this.
+Essentially, we can use this to speed up the time it takes to
+insert values within a sorting algorithm.

 ## Merge Sort: A Faster Sorting Algorithm

+There are several well-known, fast sorting algoeithms:
+merge sort, quick sort and heap sort are the ones that
+computer science majors might study.
+Most of these involve techniques that we haven't learnt yet
+but merge sort can be written to be more accessible.
+Merge sort is built on the idea that taking two sorted lists
+and merging them takes an amount of time that is
+proportional to the number of items in those lists,
+rather than a multiple of the length of those lists.

 ### Merging Two Sorted Lists

+Let's start with a pair of small lists.
+Given two sorted lists ```L1``` and ```L2```,
+we can produce a new sorted list by running along ```L1``` and ```L2```
+and comparinf pairs of elements.

+Here is the code for ```merge```:

 ```python
 def merge(L1: list, L2: list) -> list:
     """Merge sorted lists L1 and L2 into a new list and return that new list.
     >>> merge([1, 3, 4, 6], [1, 2, 5, 7])